NVIDIA/nvvl/README.md

 This call to `receive_frames` will be asynchronous. `receive_frames_sync` can be used if synchronous reading is desired.
-When we are ready to use the frames.
-We can insert a wait event into the CUDA stream we are using for our computation:
+When we are ready to use the frames we can insert a wait event into the CUDA stream we are using for our computation:

 ```C++